vatlab/sos/doc/sos_format_v1.md

 * **Pre-action variables** will be defined and used.
 They will be defined multiple times if the step action will be executed with different `input` etc.

-* Step action generates output files which will be collected as variable `step_output`
+* Step action generates output files which will be collected as variable **`step_output`**

 * **Post-action variables** will be defined after the exeuction of step action.
 It can be used to redefine `step_output` (e.g. remove duplicate output files from action output).

 The following sections will provide plenty of examples on how to use these variables.
-As the two most frequently used cases, step variables can be used to give formal names to the input and output of the step so that they can be used in later steps with proper names.
+As the two most frequently used cases, step variables can be used to give informative names (aliases) to the input and output of the step so that they can be used in later steps with proper names.

 For example